But is a lot has changed in the past few years, most notably that PIA was acquired by Kape technologies (owners of Cyberghost).

 - Other important considerations

-Why Private Internet Access is good for torrents
+Is Private Internet Access VPN good for Torrents?

 To a newcomer, one VPN can look just as good as another, and virtually all of them claim to be the ‘best’, ‘fastest’ and ‘most anonymous.’
-But the truth is many VPN providers offer privacy in name only, and can’t really back it up.
+But the truth is many VPNs are hiding behind marketing buzzwords like ‘logless’ that don’t accurately reflect their logging policy.

 For example, PureVPN (which claimed to be a no-logs VPN provider) was recently outed as less-than-truthful.
 And because of the lack of transparency of most VPN providers (you can’t see their code or servers) you just have to trust that they take your privacy seriously.